Talking Points:

-- Baptism is an outward symbol of an inward reality—like a wedding ring that represents a covenant already made.
+- Baptism is an outward symbol of an inward reality.
 Romans 6:4

 - Read the talking points above as a group, including scripture references.
 What are your initial thoughts about these points or about the podcast lesson (see audio above)?